A complete derived invariant and silting theory for graded gentle algebras: Introduction

+The main thrust of this paper is to study triangle equivalences in the following situation.
+Namely, we are interested in derived equivalences of graded gentle algebras, in particular, in the context of their relation to partially wrapped Fukaya categories of surfaces with stops \cite{HKK17, LP20}.

-Since their introduction in \cite{AS87}, gentle algebras have been widely studied and occur in many areas of mathematics.
-For instance, it is shown in \cite{HKK17} that (graded) gentle algebras naturally appear as the endomorphism algebras of formal generators in partially wrapped Fukaya categories associated to graded marked surfaces.
-Later, an inverse construction is given in \cite{LP20, OPS18}, namely to any graded gentle algebra one may associate a surface model, i.e.\ a graded marked surface together with a graded admissible dissection (or formal generator).
-From the perspective of representation theory, the surface models provide a convenient and geometric approach to study derived categories of graded gentle algebras.
-For instance, the indecomposable objects, morphisms and algebraic operations (e.g.\ mapping cones or mutations) between these objects correspond to some natural geometric objects and operations in the associated surface models, see \cite{CS22, HKK17, IQZ, OPS18, QZZ22}.
+Gentle algebras first arose in the representation theory of finite dimensional algebras in \cite{AsH, AS87}.
+Their representation theory is governed by word combinatorics and has been well studied since their inception \cite{AS87}.
+Remarkably, gentle algebras occur in many areas of mathematics such as cluster theory \cite{ABCP, Labardini}, N=2 gauge theories \cite{Cecotti} and most importantly for the purposes of this paper, they naturally appear in the context of homological mirror symmetry of two dimensional manifolds.
+Indeed, it has been shown in \cite{HKK17, LP20} that partially wrapped Fukaya categories of surfaces with stops are triangle equivalent to perfect derived categories of homologically smooth graded gentle algebras.
+More precisely, in \cite{HKK17} it is shown that (graded) gentle algebras naturally appear as endomorphism algebras of formal generators in partially wrapped Fukaya categories associated to graded surfaces with stops.
+Conversely, in \cite{LP20, OPS18} it is shown that to any graded gentle algebra one may associate a surface model in the form of a graded surface with stops together with an admissible dissection corresponding to a formal generator.
+From the perspective of representation theory, surface models provide a convenient and geometric approach to study derived categories of graded gentle algebras.
+For instance, the indecomposable objects, morphisms and algebraic operations (e.g.\ mapping cones or mutations) between these objects correspond to natural geometric objects and operations in the associated surface models, see \cite{CS22, HKK17, IQZ, OPS18, QZZ22}.

-In this paper we apply the explicit geometric invariants of graded gentle algebras studied in \cite{LP20} to give a complete classification of the graded gentle algebras whose perfect derived category admits silting objects and we give two applications of this result.
-Namely, we give a family of examples of pre-silting objects that cannot be completed to silting objects, that is they are not partial silting objects.
-As a second application we give a positive answer to a conjecture by Lekili and Polishchuk \cite[Remark 3.19]{LP20} giving a complete derived invariant for graded gentle algebras in terms of their surface models.
-For the ungraded case a complete derived invariant is given in \cite{APS19, O19}.

-However, we point out that the difficulty in passing from the ungraded case to the graded case is that in the graded case there might not be a silting object in the perfect derived category whereas in the ungraded case the algebra itself is always silting (even tilting).
-It is important to note that silting objects give rise to graded admissible dissections in the surface models (see \cite{OPS18} and Proposition \ref{Prop:behaviorsiltingobjects}), which establishes a direct link between derived equivalences and the surface models of the corresponding graded gentle algebras.